apusingh1967/learn_fix_with_quickfixj/README.md

-# TODO This is still in progress, do not use
 # QuickFIX/J Java Examples: Create, Send, Receive, and Process FIX Messages

 This repository demonstrates how to use [QuickFIX/J](https://github.com/quickfix-j/quickfixj) to build Java applications that communicate over the [FIX protocol](https://www.fixtrading.org/).